DiffeoMorph: Learning to Morph 3D Shapes Using Differentiable Agent-Based Simulations: Benchmarking

-\section{Model benchmarking}
+\subsection{Model benchmarking}

-We benchmark our force model against graph-based Neural Cellular Automata (NCA), which support continuous-space agent motion.
-For a fair comparison, we adopt their architectures as the force model of numerical integration and train them using our shape-matching loss.
-Specifically, we use GNCA \citep{grattarola2021learning}, which employs the GeneralConv layer of \citet{you2020design}, and its equivariant extension E(n)-GNCA \citep{gala2024n}.
-Both models are trained using the same noise levels as in our experiments (\( 0.05\epsilon \) for ellipsoid and crescent, and \( 0.03 \epsilon \) for bunny).
-Tab.~\ref{supp:model_benchmarking} reports the means and standard deviations of the shape-matching loss: the Nois columns summarize performance over 10 noise realizations, while the Shif columns average over the additional 10 random orientations per noise---identical protocol as in Fig.~\ref{main:fig4}.
-GNCA attains high loss because it fails to train.
-Unlike the paper's training setting---where informative initial features (e.g, normalized target positions or fixed random features) are provided---DiffeoMorph requires the model to guide agents purely from their internal states with minimal spatial cues, making the learning task substantially more difficult.
-In contrast, E(n)-GNCA (which corresponds to our model without attention, equilibrium length, and polarity) trains successfully and achieves far better generalization.
-With enhanced neighbor sensing mechanisms and directional features, our full model achieves the strongest performance across all conditions.
+We benchmark our force model against Graph Neural Cellular Automata (GNCA) and Neural Particle Automata (NPA), both of which support continuous-space agent motion.
+For a fair comparison, we use their architectures as the force model in our numerical integration scheme and train them with the same shape-matching loss.
+All models are trained under the experimental setup described in Section~\ref{method:agent_based_simulation}.
+Table~\ref{table:model_benchmarking} reports the mean and standard deviation of the shape-matching loss: the ``Original'' columns summarize performance over 10 noise realizations at the organizer orientation used during training, whereas the ``Rotated'' columns average over 10 additional random organizer orientations per noise realization.

+GNCA yields high losses because it fails to train in this setting.
+Unlike the original GNCA training setup, where informative initial features such as normalized target positions or fixed random features are provided, DiffeoMorph requires the model to guide agents purely from their internal states with minimal spatial cues, making the learning task substantially more difficult.
+Although NPA trains successfully and generalizes well under increasing noise, it performs poorly when the organizers are rotated, reflecting its lack of equivariance.
+In contrast, our SE(3)-equivariant model achieves comparable noise-generalization performance while preserving rotational generalization, with rotated-organizer losses that remain close to the corresponding noise-only losses.